 Wrapping up the workday and sitting down to a big plate of meat and potatoes – and a giant glass of red wine – is something that my husband really looks forward to at this time of year.

 In fact, after I made this recipe for the first time, he asked that we make it at least once a week.
 For a guy who usually hates to repeat meals, this is a huge accomplishment in terms of a winning entree.

 Instead of spending time tending to a roast in the oven, it’s the perfect time of year to put that slow cooker to work.
-While I love preparing a quick pork tenderloin in the pressure cooker, slow cooking the meat yields extra comforting results.
+While I love preparing a quick pork tenderloin or roast in the electric pressure cooker, slow cooking the meat yields extra comforting results.
 That’s what makes this recipe so darn fantastic for dinner on any night of the week.